 DHHS has a legislatively approved budget of over $7.4 billion in fiscal year 2014 and 2015; split 60%/30%between federal and state funding.
 The total DHHS budget represents nearly one third of the entire state budget.
 The largest expense incurred by the Department is the payment to Medicaid providers for submitted claims.

-DHHS is also responsible for several critical programs managed through the Director’s Office such as the Office of Consumer Health Assistance, the Tribal Liaison Office, the Public Defender Office, and the Grants Management Unit.
+DHHS is also responsible for several critical programs managed through the Director’s Office such as the Office of Consumer Health Assistance, the Tribal Liaison Office, and the Grants Management Unit.